Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/scaledToFit/scaledToFit.md

 ![SwiftUI ViewModifier scaledToFit](https://raw.githubusercontent.com/Codecademy/docs/main/media/scaled-to-fit.jpg)

-The image is scaled down in the example above with the `.scaledToFit()` modifier to fit the width of the parent `View`.
-The original aspect ratio of the image has been maintained.
+The image is scaled down in the example above with the `.scaledToFit()` modifier to fit the width of the parent view.
+The original aspect ratio of the image is maintained.